 The SV Servo with the brake option is not water tight.
 Its IP50 rating makes it acceptable for use in dusty environments with occasional condensation.
-Units should be mounted in such a way that condensation will naturally drain off of the unit instead of pooling at the motor shaft, where the motor wires exit the motor, or on the motor laminations.
+Units should be mounted in such a way that condensation will naturally drain off of the unit instead of pooling at the motor shaft, where the motor wires exit the motor, on the motor laminations, or the access hole to the brake's shaft clamp.